 And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.
 For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.
 Ephesians 2:8-10

 Do all things with eternity in mind, to please the Lord in all your ways.
 Though you may be seen as nothing here on earth, you will be seen as the greatest in the kingdom of Heaven.
-Keep on storing up treasure in heaven, hidden away as in jars of clay that they may be revealed in Glory.
+Keep on storing up treasure in heaven.
+Hidden away as in jars of clay that they may be revealed in Glory, to be praised and lifted high by the host of Heaven.

 But we have treasure in jars of clay, to show that the surpassing power belongs to God and not to us.
 We are afflicted in every way, but not crushed; perplexed, but not driven to despair; persecuted, but not forsaken; struck down, but not destroyed; always carrying in the body the death of Jesus, so that the life of Jesus may also be manifested in our bodies.
 For we who live are always being given over to death for Jesus’ sake, so that the life of Jesus also may be manifested in our mortal flesh.